 (For current surgery times please enquire at reception)

 Face to Face and Telephone consultations are by appointment only.
-Appointments can be booked up to 14 days ahead.
+Appointments can be booked up to 7* days ahead.
 We try to offer an appointment with your preferred doctor at the earliest opportunity but if it is busy or your doctor is not available you may see another doctor.
-Most GP appointments are now Telephone consultations in the first instance but if the GP feels they need to see you in person they will organise a Face to Face appointment with you.
+We haveupdated our appointment system to include some face to face appointments as well as telephone.
+If the GP feels they need to see you in person they will organise a Face to Face appointment with you.